Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 # How to report a bug?

-While it would be the perfect bug report if you follow all of the following steps, a bug report missing of a few details or better than no bug report at all.
+While it would be the perfect bug report if you follow all of the following steps you can start with basic information and still add more at a later point or on request.
+**A bug report missing of a few details or better than no bug report at all.**

 ## Step 1 - Known issues
 Some bugs or issues might already be known, to check that visit the [issue tracker](https://github.com/d4rken/sdmaid-public/issues).
-Here you find a list of known issues and requests.
-Click "bug" and check current and recently closed bugs if any of them are similar to your issue.
+Check [current and recently closed issues](https://github.com/d4rken/sdmaid-public/issues?utf8=%E2%9C%93&q=is%3Aissue).
 If you find a similar issue post a comment under it, otherwise make a new issue.
-In any case, keep following these steps.

 ## Step 2 - Basics
 Gather basic information about your setup, which includes